A Coherence-Based Measure of AGI: Background

-Given this background, an AGI metric should not merely \emph{sum} capabilities but ensure their \textbf{coherent sufficiency}---a minimal level of competence across all essential faculties.
+Given this background, an AGI metric should not merely \emph{sum} capabilities but ensure their coherent sufficiency, a minimal level of competence across all essential faculties.
 An AI that fails completely in long-term memory or perception cannot be considered ``general,'' regardless of its average score.
-The arithmetic mean used by \citet{hendrycks2025agidefinition} fails to capture this constraint.
 In contrast, non-compensatory aggregation naturally enforces balance by penalizing uneven or ``brittle'' cognitive profiles.
 The \emph{generalized mean} offers a principled mathematical family that interpolates between compensatory and non-compensatory regimes through a single parameter $p$.
 This property motivates our proposed measure in the following section, which redefines general intelligence as balanced, interdependent competence across all CHC-inspired cognitive domains.